 Exercising: Combining increased exercise with dieting greatly enhances weight loss because exercise increases the number of calories the body uses.
 For example, vigorous walking burns about 4 calories per minute, so that 1 hour of brisk walking per day burns about 240 calories.
 Running is even better, burning about 6 to 8 calories per minute.
 Physical activity helps preserve the amount of muscle tissue (muscle mass) people have, and resistance exercises may increase muscle mass.
 Because muscle tissue, even at rest, burns more calories than fat tissue, having more muscle increases the metabolic rate (the amount of calories the body burns while at rest) and the number of calories people need.

 The theory behind these diets is that slower-burning energy sources—protein and fat—provide a steady supply of energy and thus are less likely to lead to weight gain.
-In addition, people tend to feel full longer after eating protein than after eating carbohydrates because carbohydrates empty from the stomach quickly and are digested quickly.
+In addition, people tend to feel full longer after eating protein more than other macronutrients, and doing so helps to preserve lean body mass while dieting.
+On the other hand, carbohydrates empty from the stomach quickly and are digested quickly.
 Carbohydrates also stimulate insulin production, which promotes fat deposition and increases appetite.
-However, the reason that these diets cause weight loss appears to be that people tire of the foods allowed by the diet and thus consume fewer calories.

 Some experts do not recommend following a high-protein diet for a long time.
 Some evidence suggests that over years, very high protein diets impair kidney function and may contribute to the decrease in kidney function that occurs in older people.
 People with certain kidney and liver disorders should not consume a high-protein diet.
 Also, high-protein diets can speed the body’s processing of certain drugs and thus may affect how well the drug works.